 Author: Raymond C. Rumpf

-Written by Dr. Raymond C. Rumpf, the EMProfessor, this book teaches the finite-difference frequency-domain (FDFD) method from the simplest concepts up to advanced three-dimensional simulations.
+Written by Dr. Raymond C. Rumpf, the EMProfessor, this book teaches the art of computational electromagnetics using the finite-difference frequency-domain (FDFD).
+The books starts from the simplest concepts and works up to advanced three-dimensional simulations.
 It uses plain language and plenty of high-quality graphics to allow the complete beginner to grasp all of the concepts quickly and visually.
 This single resource includes everything needed to simulate a wide variety of different electromagnetic and photonic devices (see below).
 The book is packed with helpful guidance and computational wisdom that will aid the reader to easily simulate their own devices and more easily learn and implement other methods in computational electromagnetics.

 Table of Contents